gitting-around/swrob-01-Exercises/Camera introduction/determineSizesInImage.md

 setenv('ROS_IP','192.168.1.100')
 rosinit('http://192.168.1.200:11311','NodeHost','192.168.1.100');
 ```

+Try running `rostopic list` to inspect available rostopics related to the camera.

 ## 3. Write a script that reads images from turtlebot and determine the distance to known objects